Tuesday, July 30, 2019

 "How much?"
 "One euro." -- "That's very little." --"But we don't pay taxes!"
 (They laugh.)
 They didn't want their pictures taken.

-• The corner grocery has flair...
+• Across the street a grocery too has flair...

 Amiprimeur